felipedspereira/rastreamento-usuarios-aplicacao/README.md

 # rastreamento-usuarios-aplicacao

-This app monitors the users activities on the SaaS Enterprise site.
+This app receives the monitored data of the users activities in a website.
+An example of monitored website can be founded [here](https://github.com/felipedspereira/rastreamento-usuarios-site)

 ## Running the app in localhost enviroment
 Just clone this repo, then inside the root folder, run the commands in the following order: